 The current driving test pass rate in the UK is 47%.
-This doesn’t change much for learners in the North West wo have a 47.3% chance of passing.
+This doesn’t change much for learners in the North West, who have a 47.3% chance of passing.
 But what about learners at Macclesfield test centre?
 Take a look at the table below...

 Fortunately for learners at Macclesfield, the test centre has had decent pass rates in recent years.
 With them being higher than the national average, you should be pretty impressed—we certainly are!

 Assuming you’ve completed your driving course or lesson plan, you should be more than ready to face your practical test.
 All that’s left to do on the day is to get there 10 minutes early with your provisional licence.
 The test will then follow this format:

 Fortunately for all you worriers out there, you don’t have to wait long to get your results.
 Once you get back to the centre, the examiner will let you know whether you’ve passed or failed.
 In either case, they will give you a feedback sheet and additional verbal comments.
-If you’re successful, you’ll get your test pass certificate and you’ll be able to send off for that brand new licence.
-If you’re unsuccessful, you’ll be given a feedback sheet which will help you understand where you went wrong.
-The entire process should take 40 minutes overall, and you’ll be driven back home by your instructor.
+If you’re successful, you’ll also get your test pass certificate and you’ll be able to send off for that brand new licence.

 Concerned about failing?
-Put your worries to the back of your mind—they’ll only distract you on the day of your test.
+Put your concerns to the back of your mind—they’ll only distract you on the day of your test.
 Even if you do fail, it’s easy enough to get booked in for another practical.
-In fact, PassMeFast can get you booked in as soon as two weeks later (after the 10 working day limit).
-Using your feedback sheet, you can find out which areas you need to work on and improve them with further tuition.
+PassMeFast can get you booked back in ASAP, with a fast-track test and additional tuition (if necessary).
+So, if you'd like to get back on the road, give us a ring on 0333 123 4949 or contact us via our website.

 Had a bad experience with traditional driving lessons?
 Sick of taking lessons weeks apart?
 With PassMeFast, these problems are a thing of the past.
 We’ve thrown out the old ways of doing things in favour of intensive and semi-intensive courses so that you can learn everything you need to know in a quick and efficient manner.